Burn Service Assessment

 The DAT

-Based on the Operational Standards, the Delivery Assessment Tool (DAT) helps the multi disciplinary team (MDT) self assess their burn service to understand strengths and weaknesses and prioritise areas for improvement.
-An annual process of DAT group discussion helps to guide management and the burn team towards targeted quality improvement initiatives that can be measured over time.
+The Delivery Assessment Tool (DAT) helps burn teams self assess their service against the Standards, to understand strengths and weaknesses and prioritise areas for improvement.
+An annual process helps guide targeted quality improvement initiatives that can be measured over time.

-The DAT covers all aspects of burn care including surgical and nursing capacity, prevention, rehabilitation, psychosocial support, outpatient services, nutrition, data management and research.
+The DAT covers surgical and nursing capacity, prevention, rehabilitation, psychosocial support, outpatient services, nutrition, data management and research.
 Each of the 10 main service areas is broken down into sub service areas, weighted for relative importance to the delivery of good quality burn care.

 A DAT toolkit is freely available at www.DAT4Burns.org.
 The toolkit contains a practical timeline, a DAT Facilitator Guide and a DAT Notetaker Guide for the team to refer to before and during the group discussion.